vergl/cheat-sheets/devops/packer.md

 - *-on-error=ask* - Prevent auto-terminating and asks for manual action
 - *-debug* - Asks 'Press enter to continue' on each atomic operation
 - *PACKER_LOG=1 PACKER_LOG_PATH=filename ...* - enable logging
+- *mkpasswd --method=SHA-512 --rounds=4096* - command to generate password's hash which is used in *user-data*.
+Vanilla Ubuntu does not have command *mkpasswd* installed so you have to install package whois beforehand (*mkpasswd* is a part of *whois*)

 ## Problems I faced